MaxFrayd/assesmentApp/README.md

 ```shell
 yarn generate
 ```

 This will create all hooks that you require to solve the tasks.

 ## Dos and Dont's

-- Do not push your solution to GitHub (public repositories) or any other online platform
 - You are **NOT** allowed to install any additional libraries
 - You are allowed to use all online sources available
   - If you decide to copy/past source code from external resources (e.g. StackOverflow) that are neither **antd documentations** nor other documentations of installed libraries, add the corresponding references
   - You must be able to explain code snippets copy/pasted from external sources

 ## Useful resources

 - [TypeScript](https://www.typescriptlang.org/)
 - [React Hooks](https://react.dev/reference/react)
 - [GraphQL](https://graphql.org/)